You Shook Me All Night Long

-In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "You Shook Me All Night Long" was ranked number 63.
+In January 2018, as part of Triple M's "Ozzest 100", the "most Australian" songs of all time, "You Shook Me All Night Long" was ranked number 63.

 Critical reception

 Record World said it has "a truckload of gravel and enough raunch to satisfy a stadium-size crowd," as well as "havoc wrecking guitar blasts."

 "You Shook Me All Night Long" placed at number 10 on VH1's list of "The 100 Greatest Songs of the 80s".
 It was also number 1 on VH1's "Top Ten AC/DC Songs".
 Guitar World placed "You Shook Me All Night Long" at number 80 on their "100 Greatest Guitar Solos" list.
-In 2021, it was ranked at No. 287 on Rolling Stone's "Top 500 Greatest Songs of All Time."
+In 2021, it was ranked at No. 287 on Rolling Stones "Top 500 Greatest Songs of All Time."

 Rock critic Robert Christgau regarded it as a "drum-hooked fucksong" and the band's "only great work of art".

 Live versions

 The song has also become a staple of AC/DC concerts, and is rarely excluded from the setlist.

 Four live versions of the song were officially released.
 The first one appeared on the 1986 maxi-single "You Shook Me All Night Long"; the second one was included on the band's album Live; the third version is on the soundtrack to the Howard Stern movie Private Parts, and also appears on the AC/DC box set Backtracks; and the fourth one is on the band's live album, Live at River Plate.

 "You Shook Me All Night Long" was also the second song to be played by AC/DC on Saturday Night Live in 2000, following their performance of "Stiff Upper Lip."
 When AC/DC was inducted to the Rock and Roll Hall of Fame in 2003 by Steven Tyler of Aerosmith, they performed this song with Tyler.

-Johnson performed the song with Billy Joel at Madison Square Garden in New York, US in March 2014.
+Johnson performed the song with Billy Joel at Madison Square Garden in New York in March 2014.
 The Salon publication stated on the following morning in its introduction to the video footage of the performance: "This will either be your favorite video today, or a total musical nightmare!"

+At one of his two shows at St James' Park in June 2023, Sam Fender brought Johnson on stage to perform "Back in Black" and "You Shook Me All Night Long" with him.